 The price of the system will vary based on the size, complexity and location.
 The good news is that the price of many of the components has dropped significantly from even four or five years ago...and they continue to decline.
 The addition of batteries adds flexibility but also increases the cost.
 A typical grid-tied system (without batteries) can cost in the range from $8,000 to $18,000 (or higher).
 Let us give you a free estimate.

 Homeowners can still take advantage of a Federal 30% Tax credit through 2019.
-This Federal tax incentive decreases to 26%.
+This Federal tax incentive decreases to 26% in January 2020.
 We constantly watch for ways to help make solar installations cheaper for owners.
 Part of our process includes a more in-depth conversation about loans, grants and incentives available.

 The Alternative Energy Store (AlteStore.com) also has a number of very useful resources and videos to help educate and inform.